SupersonicAds/aws/README.md

 - `filesystem` - filesystem to format raid array (default ext4 supported ext4 or xfs) _NOTE_ Using xfs assumes that you provide the underlying packages required for xfs to work.
 - `filesystem_options` - String of options to mount the filesystem with (default rw,noatime,nobootwait)
 - `snapshots` - array of EBS snapshots to restore.
 Snapshots must be taken using an ec2 consistent snapshot tool, and tagged with a number that indicates how many devices are in the array being backed up (e.g. "Logs Backup [0-4]" for a four-volume raid array snapshot)
-- `disk_type` - "standard", "io1", or "gp2" ("standard" is magnetic, "io1" is provisioned iops SSD, "gp2" is general purpose SSD)
+- `disk_type` - "standard", "io1", "gp2", "st1" or "sc1" ("standard" is magnetic, "io1" is provisioned iops SSD, "gp2" is general purpose SSD, "st1" is throughput optimized HDD and "sc1" is non frequent access cold HDD)
 - `disk_piops` - number of Provisioned IOPS to provision per disk, must be > 100
 - `disk_encrypted` - specify if the EBS volumes should be encrypted
 - `disk_kms_key_id` - the full ARN of the AWS Key Management Service (AWS KMS) master key to use when creating the encrypted volumes (defaults to master key if not specified)